 - Autoimmune conditions

 - Sleep troubles

-Unlike many prescription and over-the-counter medications, CBD comes with almost no adverse side effects and often has some health bonuses.
+Unlike many prescription and over-the-counter medications, CBD comes with almost no adverse side effects.

 Therapeutic Uses for THC